openzfs/zfs/dracut/README.dracut.markdown

 create an initramfs which is zfs aware.

 2) Set the bootfs property for the bootable dataset in the pool.
-Then set the dataset mountpoint property to '/'.
+Then set the dataset mountpoint property to `/`.
+This will require you to import your pool with the -R (altroot) parameter first -- otherwise `zfs set mountpoint` will predictably fail because something else will already be mounted at the `/` mountpoint.

     $ zpool set bootfs=pool/dataset pool
     $ zfs set mountpoint=/ pool/dataset